Decide which mortgage aggregator to go with as a new broker, or consider alternative aggregators for your established brokerage.

-By partnering with the right mortgage aggregator, your broker business may benefit in more ways than you can expect:
+By partnering with the right mortgage aggregator, your brokerage business may benefit in more ways than you can expect:

-Keep in mind, the main reason mortgage brokers opt to join aggregators is primarily to access their panel of members.
-Of course, this begs the question: why don’t mortgage brokers access lenders on their own?
+One of the main reasons mortgage brokers opt to join an aggregator is to access their panel of members.
+This then begs the question: why don’t mortgage brokers access lenders on their own?